Best Things to Do in Marrakech, Morocco

 El badi palace

-El Badi Palace, also known as “the Big Empty,” will leave you feeling impressed by its grandeur and… well, emptiness.
-The palace was once a lavish palace with luxurious gardens, pools, and ornate decorations.
-Now you can wander through the expansive ruins and marvel at the massive sunken courtyard, where once stood a massive gold-roofed pavilion, and imagine what it was like to live like a sultan.
+El Badi Palace, also known as “the Big Empty,” will definitely impress you with its grandeur and… well, emptiness.
+The palace was once a grand palace with luxurious gardens, pools, and ornate decorations.
+Now you can explore the expansive ruins, stroll over the massive sunken courtyard, where once stood a massive gold-roofed pavilion, and imagine what it was like to live like a sultan in the past.
 But beware, if you’re looking for a place to hide from your annoying travel companion, this palace might not be the best choice as there’s nowhere to hide!

 El Badi Palace